MusalX/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14 grep print line that contains a pattern root, -i to ignore casesentive.
 15 grep to display all lines containing 'bin" and count them wc -l 16 whithing Grep, show the next 3 lines with -A 3
+17 -v to invert matching, do no contain "ghh"